ElijahNipper/AdventofCode2025/README.md

 ### Day 8
 I got off work today so I got to spend extra time working on my solutions, and boy did I need it.
 I had to basically relearn Union Find / Disjoint Set as I don't think I'd used it since my data structures class.
 I also got too excited about writing a custom class for my first solution that I built out a whole class and dictionary system before realizing that it didn't really help me.
 At least the second solution was relatively easy!

+### Day 8
+An uno reverse compared to yesterday.
+The first part was really easy, but I wasn't able to figure out part 2 without looking for help.
+It's getting to that part of advent of code where I struggle to independently come up with my solutions, but I hope to still learn something from this puzzle.
+This one taught me about flood fill, rasterization, and coordinate compression!